 Woman shot in West Palm Beach apartment complex

-An investigation involving several law enforcement agencies is unfolding in West Palm Beach on Monday, stemming from a shooting.
+An investigation involving several law enforcement agencies unfolded in West Palm Beach on Monday, stemming from a shooting.

 Police said the shooting happened just after 8 a.m. in the Briar Bay Apartments in the 3500 block of Briar Bay Boulevard.